chef-boneyard/habitat/README.md

 [![CI State](https://github.com/chef-cookbooks/habitat/workflows/delivery/badge.svg)](https://github.com/chef-cookbooks/habitat/actions?query=workflow%3Adelivery)
 [![License](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)

+## Deprecation

+Great news: The habitat resources from this cookbook are now included directly in Chef Infra Client 17.3 or later.
+Due to this we will no longer be making enhancements to this cookbook.
+If you have any feature requests or would like to open a PR with improvements please direct them to https://github.com/chef/chef

 ## Description

 This cookbook provides resources for working with [Habitat](https://habitat.sh).
 It is intended that these resources will be included in core Chef at some point in the future, so it is important to note: